Animal Crossing: Amiibo Festival: Gameplay

-Amiibo Festival is a virtual board game similar in style to the Mario Party series.
+Animal Crossing: amiibo Festival is a virtual board game similar in style to the Mario Party series.
 Playable characters from the Animal Crossing franchise include Isabelle, K.K.
-Slider, Tom Nook, and Mabel—four of the series' eight characters upon which Amiibo toys had been based.
-The game also supports the Amiibo cards which had debuted alongside Animal Crossing: Happy Home Designer, and generally requires the use of Amiibo figures for play.
+Slider, Tom Nook, and Mabel—four of the series' sixteen characters upon which amiibo toys had been based and released upon three waves.
+The game also supports the amiibo cards which had debuted alongside Animal Crossing: Happy Home Designer, and generally requires the use of amiibo figures for play.
+Houses designed in Happy Home Designer are also able to be placed into amiibo Festival.